GJDuck/EnvFuzz/README.md

 Discovered crashes are stored in the `out/crash/` sub-directory, and can be replayed using the command:

-        $ ./EFuzz replay out/crash/SIGSEGV_XXXX_m0YYYY.patch
+        $ ./env-fuzz replay out/crash/SIGSEGV_XXXX_m0YYYY.patch

-We applied EFuzz to a diverse range of programs and discovered several new bugs, including those that are difficult or impossible to find with traditional fuzzers.
+We applied EnvFuzz to a diverse range of programs and discovered several new bugs, including those that are difficult or impossible to find with traditional fuzzers.
 For more information, please see the preprint listed below.